XanaduAI/pennylane-datasets/content/other/rydberggpt/using_this_dataset.md

 - $\beta$ = inverse temperature
 - $L$ = linear system size, for a total number of atoms $N= L^2$

 Each Rydberg atom array in this dataset is identified by a set of parameters $R_b$, $\delta$, $\beta$, and $L$ that define the array shape and dictate the interactions between the atoms.
 For each set of parameter values, the dataset contains samples of projective occupation measurements obtained via quantum Monte Carlo simulation.
-Measurements of the energy and magnetization are also included.
+Measurements of the energy, x-magnetization, and staggered-magnetization are also included.
 These measurements are available for all possible points in the parameter space.
-Specifically, there is one set of measurements for all combinations of the following values:
+Specifically, there are 100000 atom array measurement outcomes for all combinations of the following values:

 $$
 R_b \in \{1.05, 1.15, 1.30\}
 $$